SigNoz/signoz/pkg/query-service/app/integrations/builtin_integrations/clickhouse/overview.md

-### Monitor Postgres with SigNoz
+### Monitor Clickhouse with SigNoz

-Collect key Postgres metrics and view them with an out of the box dashboard.
+Collect key Clickhouse metrics and view them with an out of the box dashboard.

-Collect and parse Postgres logs to populate timestamp, severity, and other log attributes for better querying and aggregation.
+Collect and parse Clickhouse logs to populate timestamp, severity, and other log attributes for better querying and aggregation.

+Collect clickhouse query logs and view them in SigNoz